docker/docs/assemble/spring-boot.md

 keywords: Assemble, Docker Enterprise, Spring Boot, container image
 ---

-## To build a Spring Boot project

 Ensure you are running the `backend` before you build any projects using Docker Assemble.
-For instructions on running the backend, see [Install Docker Assemble](/install).
+For instructions on running the backend, see [Install Docker Assemble](/assemble/install).

 Clone the git repository you would like to use.
 The following example uses the `docker-springfamework` repository.